BonsaiDen/JavaScript-Garden/doc/arrays.md

 ## Arrays

-Although arrays in JavaScript are objects, there is are no good reasons to use the [for in loop](#forinloop) in for iteration on them.
+Although arrays in JavaScript are objects, there are no good reasons to use the [for in loop](#forinloop) in for iteration on them.
 In fact there are a number of good reasons **against** the use of `for in` on arrays.